 2. Bell’s Palsy Can Affect Anyone, Regardless of Age.

 Men, women, and children can experience Bell’s palsy symptoms at any age.
-Bell’s palsy has been shown to affect patients of different races and genders equally, too.
+Understanding the difference between Bell’s palsy vs stroke is also important, since the sudden onset of facial weakness can be mistaken for a stroke.
+Bell’s palsy has been shown to affect patients of different races and genders equally.

 3. Those Who Are Pregnant or Dealing with Diabetes Face an Increased Risk of Developing Bell’s Palsy.